 To learn more about Containers, refer to the article by Docker.

-How is Container different from Virtual Machine (VM)?
+How is a Container different from a Virtual Machine (VM)?

 Container and VM have the same goal to run the application or service in an isolated environment.

-VMs or Virtual Machines uses hardware virtualization of the host computer.
-Hardware Virtualization is an abstraction of physical hardware (Ram, Memory, CPU, etc.) from the host machine to create another machine.
+VMs or Virtual Machines use hardware virtualization of the host computer.
+Hardware Virtualization is an abstraction of physical hardware (RAM, Memory, CPU, etc.) from the host machine to create another machine.
 It needs an operating system and a Kernel of its own.

 Container, on the other hand, uses Operating System virtualization, where it shares the hardware, kernel, and OS of the host computer with other containers.
-Hence no need to install an operating system in a container.
+Hence, there is no need to install an operating system in a container.
 This makes Containers very fast and lightweight.

 Why use containers over virtual machines?